Taman Pertama MRT station

-Taman Pertama MRT station is a mass rapid transit (MRT) station on the MRT Kajang Line in Cheras, Kuala Lumpur, Malaysia.
-It is located along Federal Route 1 Jalan Cheras, which is just right next to where it branches to Jalan Loke Yew, Jalan Yaacob Latif and Jalan Cheras.
-It was opened on 17 July 2017, along with 18 adjoining stations as part of Phase Two of the MRT SBK line.
+The Taman Pertama MRT station is a mass rapid transit (MRT) elevated station on the MRT Kajang Line in Cheras, Kuala Lumpur, Malaysia.
+It is located along the Cheras Highway (part of the Malaysia Federal Route 1 which is also known as Jalan Cheras, right next to where the road branches to Jalan Loke Yew, Jalan Yaacob Latif and Jalan Cheras proper.
+The station was opened on 17 July 2017, along with 18 adjoining stations as part of Phase Two of the MRT Kajang Line.